 In the exam room

-- electronic devices including, but not limited to, MP3 players, iPods, tablets and smartwatches
+- electronic devices including mobile phones, MP3 players, tablets and smartwatches

-- books, notes, sketches, paper of any kind, or any other prohibited item
+- books, notes, sketches, paper of any kind

 Question papers and answer booklets

-If you need extra paper, ask the Invigilator.
-Remember to put your name, SCN and school or college name on any extra paper before it is collected by the Invigilator, and put any extra sheets inside your answer booklet.
+If you need extra paper, ask the Invigilator and remember to put your name, Scottish Candidate Number and school/college name on any paper before putting it inside the question paper.

 Writing your answers

-You must not use text language, or any rude, abusive, offensive or discriminatory language or images in any of your answers.
+Do not use text language, or any abusive, offensive or discriminatory language or images in your answers.

 Leaving the exam room